BentBr/rusty_dev_tool/README.md

 Generates shell completions for the tool.
 Available shells are: bash, zsh, fish, powershell...
 TBD

 ## OS
-Currently, Linux and MacOS for amd64 / arm64 are supported.
+Currently, Linux and macOS for amd64 / arm64 are supported.
 Windows is not supported at the moment.
 The build is just included for future use.

 ## Examples
-See the [examples](examples/) folder for some example setups.
+See the [examples](examples) folder for some example setups.
 Please provide your own examples as well as this tool is meant to be used for different setups.

 ## Contribution